POST-ARREST & CONVICTION RELIEF

 The Constitution allows courts to issue writs of habeas corpus in the federal court system.
 Many states also recognize writs of habeas corpus.
 Defendants who are considering challenging the legal basis of their imprisonment, its duration, or certain conditions of confinement may seek relief from a court by filing an application for a "writ of habeas corpus."

-A writ of habeas corpus (which literally means to "produce the body") is a court order to a person or agency holding someone in custody (such as a warden) to deliver the imprisoned individual to the court issuing the order and to show a valid reason for that person's detention.
+A writ of habeas corpus is a court order to a person or agency holding someone in custody (such as a warden) to deliver the imprisoned individual to the court issuing the order and to show a valid reason for that person's detention.

 If there are disputed facts, the court may hold an evidentiary hearing before ruling on a writ of habeas corpus.
 During the hearing, the parties (the petitioner and the government) can present evidence and the court may also issue and enforce subpoenas in order to obtain and examine evidence.